Coding-years/Chinese-chess/README.md

 Chinese-chess
 =============
-I would like use python and socket to implement 2 persons chessing in the internet.
+I would like to use QT and socket to implement 2 persons chessing in the internet.

+The first step is to implement the 2 persons chessing in the PC local environment with QT.

 Fighting!!!